 - Intelligent video recognition

 Abundant storage capacity is a fundamental enabler of such capabilities, and it is here that some video surveillance deployments can go amiss.
-In an effort to minimize costs, some SDVR systems may utilize multiple low-cost, low-capacity hard disk drives (HDDs) to meet their storage requirements.
-On its surface, this approach appears to be a viable option to reduce storage expenditures.
+In an effort to minimise costs, some SDVR systems may utilise multiple low-cost, low-capacity hard disk drives (HDDs) to meet their storage requirements.
+On its surface, this approach appears to be a viable option to reduce storage expenses.